-Last Saturday, 3rd of May we had the opportunity to enjoy a great local festivity called the Maderada along with our group of British travelers who were totally impressed of this incredible celebration.
-Seven years ago, Cofrentes decided to recover one of its ancient traditions for its festivities: the Maderada, which means the act of transporting logs and rafts down the river Cabriel, as it had been done over two centuries ago.
+Last Saturday, 28th of April we had the opportunity to enjoy a great local festivity called the Maderada along with our group of British travelers who were totally impressed of this incredible celebration.
+Eleven years ago, Cofrentes decided to recover one of its ancient traditions for its festivities: the Maderada, which means the act of transporting logs and rafts down the river Cabriel, as it had been done over two centuries ago.

 The Maderada was a highly important business activity in the past centuries.
 Every year, with the arrival of autumn and the swelling of the river, the logs from the mountain ranges of Cuenca were transported down to Alzira and Cullera.
 Those were the days prior to railroads, and, of course, massive transportation by road.
 Thus, part of the wood was transported across Spain through the main rivers.
 The Júcar and the Cabriel rivers, which join at Cofrentes, were two of the routes used to supply the important woodworking industries in Valencia.
 The “gancheros” or wood haulers were the men in charge of guiding the logs over a trip that took several months.
 From the shores, onboard barges or riding the logs themselves, they had to control their direction, an activity that required a great amount of skill.
 The inhabitants of Cofrentes were famous for this.
 They were known as gancheros because they used a large wooden gaff with a metal hook at the end (“gancho”) to handle the logs.